bssd-ltd/styleguide/shellguide.md

 Lowercase, with underscores to separate words if desired.

-This is for consistency with other code styles in Google:
+This is for consistency with other code styles in Bssd Ltd:
 `maketemplate` or `make_template` but not `make-template`.